Parental/Grandparent Alienation and Equal Shared Parenting Symposium, Saturday October 5th 8-5pm, Frankfort, Kentucky, USA.

 “My family attorney told me that brainwashing of children to gain custody of children works.
 Don’t waste your money on courts, move on with your life”.
 This is an actual quote from a parent whose children were alienated and seem to be a common attitude among family law attorneys.
 How is it that psychological child abuse is not only allowed, but actually rewarded by the family court systems?

 A century and half ago, human beings were sold in auction in the United States, and allowed by the courts.
 We look back with horror in what was done.
 If we fast forward another 150 years, we will look back in horror some of the things we are doing today.
-One of those will be how custody of children is being given to those with significant pathological personality disorders who are able to manipulate their children to reject and refuse the other more normal range, psychologically intact parent, along with the blessing of the courts and some custody evaluators.
+One of those will be how custody of children is being given to those with significant pathological personality disorders who are able to manipulate and abuse their children to reject and refuse the other more normal range, psychologically intact parent, along with the blessing of the courts and some custody evaluators.
 Although it will not take another 150 years for us to get the problem right (scientific evidence is catching up), but at this time children are being abused and their abusers are being rewarded handsomely.

 Three main rewards taken by the alienating parents are: